amzn/amzn-drivers/kernel/linux/ena/README.rst

 **PHC statistics**

-PHC can be monitored using :code:`ethtool -S` counters:
+- PHC can be monitored using :code:`ethtool -S` counters
+- PHC errors must remain below 1% of all PHC requests to maintain the desired level of accuracy and reliability

 =================   ======================================================
-**phc_cnt**         Number of successful retrieved timestamps (below expire timeout).
+**phc_cnt**         | Number of successful retrieved timestamps (below expire timeout).
-**phc_exp**         Number of expired retrieved timestamps (above expire timeout).
+**phc_exp**         | Number of expired retrieved timestamps (above expire timeout).
-**phc_skp**         Number of skipped get time attempts (during block period).
+**phc_skp**         | Number of skipped get time attempts (during block period).
-**phc_err**         Number of failed get time attempts due to timestamp/error bound errors
+**phc_err_dv**      | Number of failed get time attempts due to device errors (entering into block state).
-                    (entering into block state).
+**phc_err_ts**      | Number of failed get time attempts due to timestamp errors (entering into block state),
-                    Must remain below 1% of all PHC requests to maintain the desired level of accuracy and reliability.
+                    | This occurs if driver exceeded the request limit or device received an invalid timestamp.
+**phc_err_eb**      | Number of failed get time attempts due to error bound errors (entering into block state),
+                    | This occurs if device received an excessively high or invalid error bound.
 =================   ======================================================

 PHC timeouts:

 =================   ======================================================
-**expire**          Max time for a valid timestamp retrieval, passing this threshold will fail
+**expire**          | Max time for a valid timestamp retrieval, passing this threshold will fail
-                    the get time request and block new requests until block timeout.
+                    | the get time request and block new requests until block timeout.
-**block**           Blocking period starts once get time request expires or fails, all get time
+**block**           | Blocking period starts once get time request expires or fails,
-                    requests during block period will be skipped.
+                    | all get time requests during block period will be skipped.
 =================   ======================================================

 Statistics